stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

   Black terror, however, had preceded me.
 The house was in utter turmoil, and above the chatter of awed voices I heard a man praying in a deep basso.
-Fiendish things were in the air, and lodgers told over the beads of their rosaries as they caught the odour from beneath the doctor&rsquo;s closed door.
+Fiendish things were in the air, and lodgers told over the beads of their rosaries as they caught the odour from beneath the doctor's closed door.
 The lounger I had hired, it seems, had fled screaming and mad-eyed not long after his second delivery of ice; perhaps as a result of excessive curiosity.
 He could not, of course, have locked the door behind him; yet it was now fastened, presumably from the inside.
 There was no sound within save a nameless sort of slow, thick dripping.